divizn/cs-obsidian-notes/CS2003/Topics/UE Lifecycles.md

 - Soft Systems Methodology - good for understanding a complex problem
 - Participatory design - where a high level of user involvement is required
 - Star Lifecycle - has evaluation at the heart and encourages iteration

+1. Use Star or PD
+2. Use Star or SSM
+3. Use PD